BlockchainnaEscola/BlockchainnaEscola/programs/Destino: University.md

 ## Social Impact: Opening University Doors

 ### The Challenge
 Many students from public schools in peripheral communities have never visited a university and are unaware of higher education opportunities available to them.
-This program represents profound social impact by connecting students from underserved areas with academic and technological environments that can transform their life trajectories.
+This program represents a profound social impact by connecting students from underserved areas with academic and technological environments that can transform their life trajectories.

 ### Our Solution
 Using Destino Devconnect funding exclusively for transportation, meals, and materials to take students out of classrooms and into: